Class Code: 08122

 Graduation from high school, or G.E.D. and two years of full-time highway maintenance and equipment operation work, construction inspection, field work in engineering survey, or materials inspection and testing;

 an equivalent combination of education and experience substituting one year (30 semester hours) of accredited post high school education in highway maintenance and equipment operation, construction inspection, engineering survey, or materials inspection and testing for each year of the required experience;

-employees with current continuous experience in the State Executive Branch that includes 18 months of full-time work as an Equipment Operator, Highway Technician Associate or Construction Technician Assistant.
+employees with current continuous experience in the State Executive Branch that includes 18 months of full-time work as a Highway Technician Associate or Construction Technician Assistant.